It’s all about shallots today. I’m sharing the facts on planting shallots and a how-to guide.

 For the seven years that I have had a garden, I have wanted to plant shallots and garlic.
 I’m not sure why I haven’t until now, but nonetheless I’m here now to share the facts and guide for planting shallots in the fall.
 And since their price is absurd, there’s no time like the present to start growing them.
 Luckily, my dear friend, Liselotte, gave me a bunch of shallots to plant, along with some stellar planting advice.

-First, Let’s Talk About The Difference Between A Shallot And An Onion
+What Is The Difference Between A Shallot And An Onion?

 The difference between a shallot and a yellow onion, let’s say, is that shallots have a delicate and sweet flavor with only a hint of sharpness, while onions bring a more intense heat.
 You can certainly substitute shallots for onions, just make sure that you use the same volume.
 One more thing, shallots are much easier to grow than onions.